 Saint Nicolas and Père Fouettard

-The character of Santa was largely inspired by that of Saint Nicolas (Sinterklaas).
+The character of Santa was primarily inspired by Saint Nicolas (Sinterklaas).

 He whips/spanks misbehaved children, just as Saint Nicolas rewards the good ones.